 Dredge the chicken pieces in flour to coat all sides.

-Dip flour coated chicken pieces in beaten eggs. (this is the “kind of messy” part, but whatever… I started with tongs, then switched to using my fingers for this part).
+Dip flour coated chicken pieces in beaten eggs. (this is the “kind of messy” part, but whatever… I started with tongs, then switched to using my fingers for this).
 Once dipped in egg mixture, dredge them again in the flour mixture.
 Got it?
 Flour.
 Egg.
 Flour.
 Amen.

 Cook the chicken in batches.
 Cook about 2 minutes per side until brown and crispy.
 Try to not let the pieces touch each other (or they will bond and cook together).